 How to Evaluate Full Spectrum Indoor Light Sources

 Most full spectrum lighting equipment includes the CRI rating.
-With 100 being the ideal northern midmorning sunlight, bulbs are rated according to how close the light they produce gets to that number.
+With 100 being that ideal northern midmorning sunlight so loved by painters, bulbs are rated according to how close the light they produce gets to that number.

 The higher CRI number, the more accurate and even display of color you will see.
 High quality full-spectrum bulbs available in standard stores today usually have an 85 CRI, while specialized fluorescents can be rated as high as 91.
 Lighting equipment without a listed CRI probably measures 80 or lower.

 An 85-90 CRI is acceptable for general use, though they give colors a slight green cast.
 For task lighting or color matching, it's ideal to seek bulbs with a CRI at 95 or higher.